hansonsteven26/SQL-Employee-Tracker/README.md

 ## Usage

-While in the root folder, type "npm start" or "node server.js"
+While in the root folder, type "npm start" or "node server.js" in the terminal.

 ## Demo